Osaka Prefecture

-Soji-ji Temple, Osaka’s Turtle Temple
+Sojiji Temple, Osaka’s Turtle Temple

 The Monk and the Turtle

-One night, Takafusa’s wife threw her stepson, Yamakage, in the river.
+One night, Takafusa’s wife threw her stepson, Yamakage, into the river.
 Believing his son had drowned, Takafusa began to weep.
 Suddenly, the turtle that he saved emerged from the river with Yamakage on his back.

 statue of a turtle at the entrance of soji-ji temple in Osaka